Reinis Zusters

 Reinis Zusters OAM (15 October 1919 – 1999) was a Latvian-born Australian artist.
 Zusters was a prolific painter, working predominantly in oils, painting many large landscapes, including triptychs of the Blue Mountains.
 Zusters drew much of his inspiration from the Australian countryside, depicting the colour and form of nature as a rich and vibrant panorama.

 His work is represented in numerous public and private collections in Australia and abroad.
 His work can be seen at the National Portrait Gallery of Australia, the Art Gallery of New South Wales, and the Auckland Art Gallery Toi o Tāmaki.
-He won numerous prestigious awards in Australia, Japan and USA and was honoured with the Medal of the Order of Australia in 1994.
-He was born to Latvian parents in Odessa, Ukraine, and died in his studio in Wentworth Falls, Australia in 1999.
+He won numerous prestigious awards in Australia, Japan and United States and was honoured with the Medal of the Order of Australia in 1994.
+He was born to Latvian parents in Odesa, Ukraine, and died in his studio in Wentworth Falls, Australia in 1999.

 Early life in Europe

-Reinis Zusters was born 15 October 1919 in Odessa, Ukraine, of Latvian parents, Janis and Kristina, in the early years of the Russian Revolution.
-Zusters’ father was a postmaster in Odessa, but died before he was two years old.
+Reinis Zusters was born 15 October 1919 in Odesa, Ukraine, of Latvian parents, Janis and Kristina, in the early years of the Russian Revolution.
+Zusters' father was a postmaster in Odesa, but died before he was two years old.
 His mother sought work in Riga, having put both Reinis and his sister Mirdze into separate orphanages from an early age.
-Mirdze’s daughter, also Mirdze, later studied to be an artist in Moscow.
+Mirdze's daughter, also Mirdze, later studied to be an artist in Moscow.

 Zusters studied Art and Architecture at the Riga Technical College, Latvia, from 1935 to 1940 and took a one year course in anatomy at Riga University.
 He was influenced by his Latvian cultural heritage and admired the artist Voldemars Tone (1892-1958).
 He set up a business in Riga designing and making furniture while concentrating on painting and athletics in his spare time.
 He married Aldija Kapteinis and they had a daughter, Rudita (born 1942 in Riga).

 During World War II, Zusters was conscripted into the German army and worked as a war artist from 1942 to 1945, in a group of four men, that included a journalist and photographer, who were sent to document battles and important developments in the war.
 He and the group spent weeks digging out and burying bodies after the bombing of Dresden.
 He also survived being torpedoed on a ship in the Baltic Sea.

 After World War II, when Russia invaded Latvia, the Zusters family became refugees, living in Oldenburg and Krefeld Displaced Persons camps in Germany for 7 years.
 He studied art part-time and took the opportunity to visit galleries and museums to study German art.